All Products

 boolean[]

-• Sink table: All versions.
+• Sink table: Supported by all versions.

-• Source table: Supported by Flink engine VVR-6.0.3-Flink-1.15 and later.
+• Source table: Supported by Flink engine VVR 6.0.3 (Flink 1.15) and later.
 RPC mode is not supported.

-• Dimension table: All versions.
+• Dimension table: Supported by all versions.

 ARRAY<VARCHAR>